DecodedCo/data-fellowship-git/Anda.md

-# Welcome to My Page
+# Welcome to Anda's page

-Hello, I love my job, but I also love my cat.
-Here is a picture of my cat.
+Hi Data fellows

 ![](/data-fellowship-git/images/covalent-bond.jpg)

-## Here is a list of my friends and their pages
+## Here is a list of my friends

-* [Template](/data-fellowship-git/template) - I know, I'm linking to myself...
+* none available at the moment

 ## Interests

-* cats
+* yoga

 ### Endorsements